 - In Ethiopia, climate change-induced drought, flooding and conflict frequently force people to leave their homes.

-- In southern Ethiopia, over one million people have been displaced due to inter-community violence in West Guji and Gedeo since April 2018.
+- In southern Ethiopia, over two million people have been displaced due to inter-community violence in West Guji and Gedeo since April 2018.

 - The Ethiopian government is making efforts to find a peaceful resolution to the violence.